Sayzx/Challenge-JS/README.md

 ![App](https://media.discordapp.net/attachments/1235943740385001532/1248997608903675924/LANGUES.png?ex=6665b32b&is=666461ab&hm=c89588e45a2a9b17db1e3ab2eb8d83ee639af5155fbdf6107698f85c6d9b4f5c&=&format=webp&quality=lossless&width=1440&height=466)
-# Challange JS Project Overview
+# Challenge JS Project Overview

 Challenge JS was a month and a half project challenging us to exploit several features of the Javascript language and to learn how to solve various problems on languages ​​used on the web.
 We explored the libs through additional features and learned how to create games in JS